-This is billed as an environment for sleeping, relaxing, and working, and as such you are given a quilted blanket and a power supply is available for laptops and other electronic devices, as well as a USB socket.
+This is billed as an environment for sleeping, relaxing, and working, and as such, you are given a quilted blanket.
+A power supply is available for laptops and other electronic devices, as well as a USB socket.

-A laptop-sized storage tray is available by your feet which is useful to keep your personal belongings at hand, as there is no seat pocket immediately in front of you as per the traditional setup.
-Privacy screens can be raised between the seats as soon as you are airborne which limits the slightly awkward view you have looking directly at each other!
+A laptop-sized storage tray is available by your feet, which helps keep your personal belongings at hand, as there is no seat pocket immediately in front of you as per the traditional setup.
+Privacy screens can be raised between the seats as soon as you are airborne, limiting the slightly awkward view you have looking directly at each other!

 Your personal space is significantly larger and better in Business Class than in Premium Economy.
 Be it the old or the new Business Class.

-As well as a new 56-seat Club World cabin, the three-cabin A350 will feature the latest World Traveller Plus cabin (56 seats) with new furnishings including a plush new pillow and warm quilt, new amenity kits and enhanced service and improved dining experience.
-TSo this is the plane to pick (if you have the choice) whether you fly in Business or Premium Economy.
+As well as a new 56-seat Club World cabin, the three-cabin A350 will feature the latest World Traveller Plus cabin (56 seats) with new furnishings, including a plush new pillow, warm quilt, new amenity kits, and enhanced service and improved dining experience.
+TSo, this is the plane to pick (if you have the choice) whether you fly in Business or Premium Economy.

 A big bonus traveling on BA in Premium Economy is that you get Club World standard meals (with fewer choices) served on proper crockery with a real napkin.
 You also usually get a welcome drink and another round of drinks with the meal, along with tea and coffee during/after the meal.

-Of course in Business Class you get more choice and better snacks or second meals after the main service!
-On my last Business Class flight I from London on Vancouver, upon boarding, I was offered the choice between a glass of Champagne, water, or orange juice.
+Of course, in Business Class, you get more choice and better snacks or second meals after the main service!
+On my last Business Class flight from London to Vancouver, upon boarding, I was offered the choice between a glass of Champagne, water, or orange juice.
 I choose the latter since drinking alcohol on a plane gives me headaches.

 Shortly after take-off, I received a refreshing hot towel.
 I was also served a soft drink and a small bag containing an assortment of cold salted and roasted nuts.